 As an MSP member you are also a member of the MTA and NEA.
 MSP dues include MTA and NEA dues.
 Any increases in MSP dues are approved at the Spring General Assembly Membership Meeting and any increases in MTA and NEA dues are voted by delegates at the MTA Annual Meeting each May and at the NEA Representative Assembly each summer.
 Dues are assessed based on your yearly Full-Time Equivalency.
-For dues rates or assessment information please contact the MSP office.
+Total Full-Time dues for 2021-2022 (including MSP, MTA, and NEA dues) are $965.00.
+For a part-time member's assessment information please contact the MSP office.

-Your 2017 Membership dues payments to MSP may be tax deductible under the category of "Unreimbursed Employee Expenses" when an employee uses Schedule A (Form 1040), line 21, or Schedule A (Form 1040NR), line 7.
+Your 2020 membership dues payments to MSP may be tax deductible under the category of "Unreimbursed Employee Expenses" when an employee uses Schedule A (Form 1040), line 21, or Schedule A (Form 1040NR), line 7.
 Please contact your tax professional for advice and see IRS Publication 529.

-If you were not on payroll deduction for all payroll deduction paychecks in 2017 or if your FTE is an amount other than either 100% or 50%, please contact the MSP office for your specific figures including the date(s) paid.
+The standard Full-Time amount paid in dues via payroll deduction in 2020 was $952.96.
+If you were not on payroll deduction for all payroll deduction paychecks in 2020, or if your FTE was an amount other than 100%, please contact the MSP office for your specific figures including the date(s) paid.

 Once you join the MSP, we want to hear from you and hope you will be an active participant.
 Learn more about our current campaigns and see the many ways that you can get involved locally or on the statewide level.
 Contact the MSP office or any of our Executive Board members to learn how to get more involved with the MSP.